-- Local programs are not required to test Foreign Language-Only HSE (GED® or HiSET®). - Students who are placed in the ASE High level based on the pre-test used to officially place them for NRS purposes do not require post-testing on that assessment. - Students who achieve a Measurable Skill Gain Type 2-5 (e.g., a High School Diploma or its recognized equivalent; an industry-recognized credential through a Bridge, ICAPS, or ESLTP program; etc.) are not required to take a post-test.
+- Local programs are not required to test Foreign Language-Only HSE (GED® or HiSET®) students. - Federal funding may not be used to fund Foreign Language HSE (GED® or HiSET®) students. - Students who are placed in the ASE High level based on the pre-test used to officially place them for NRS purposes do not require post-testing on that assessment. - Students who achieve a Measurable Skill Gain Type 2-5 (e.g., a High School Diploma or its recognized equivalent; an industry-recognized credential through a Bridge or ICAPS, etc.) are not required to take a post-test.